 Check out Tori Avey’s blog.
 It’s a mixture of 3 different fonts that go well with each other.
 They’re simple to read stylishly and are not distracting.

 3) Those absolute humongous images glaring on your homepage

 We all go on and on about having an attractive homepage.
-How it's supposed to beautiful and hooks your visitor immediately.
-Nothing wrong in that but there's something you've probably forgotten while you were busy looking for fantastic large images.
-Your homepage is the the first chance you get to pitch your product/ service to your customer.
+How it’s supposed to be beautiful and hooks your visitor immediately.
+Nothing wrong with that but there’s something you’ve probably forgotten while you were busy looking for fantastic large images.
+Your homepage is the first chance you get to pitch your product/ service to your customer.
 So keeping large images is just going to get in the way of promoting your offer.